Hama Rikyu Gardens in Spring 2023

 Hama Rikyu Gardens in spring 2023.
-What can I say but it was pretty good.
-I actually wanted to include cherry blossoms in the title but that was impossible.
-As I was there early in the season, they hadn’t fully bloomed yet.
-Still, the park had enough good subjects for a few photos.
+It was good.
+I wanted to include cherry blossoms in the title but that was impossible.
+They hadn’t fully bloomed yet as it was early in the season.
+Still, the park had enough good subjects for photos.

-I was a little surprised.
-That morning I had been to Aoyama Cemetery, and its trees were much better.
-It’s strange how some places in the city can only be a few kilometers apart, but be so different.
+One thing surprised me.
+I had been to Aoyama Cemetery that morning, and its trees were better.
+It’s strange how some places in the city can only be a few kilometers apart, but be different.

 Again, I was lucky.
 As well as the cherry blossoms, the rapeseed field looked amazing.
 Its flowers were bright yellow.
 They were a great foreground to the skyscrapers of the Shiodome district.